trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 ### Tesla: 7 for 7

 Tesla had all 7 questions answered amazingly.
-Small niche market of high end electric cars, driven team, long term vision, 10x improvements in core technologies for electric vehicles, owning the entire distribution chain, like Apple, and the secret that green tech was a social phenomenon more than a engineering necessity.
+Small niche market of high end electric cars, driven team, long-term vision, 10x improvements in core technologies for electric vehicles, owning the entire distribution chain, like Apple, and the secret that green tech was a social phenomenon more than a engineering necessity.

 ### Energy 2.0